Dec 9, 2025

 What Is Cerebral and How Does it Work?

 Cerebral connects you with mental health care through a subscription model.
-You start by completing an online assessment about your symptoms, medical history, and what you're looking to achieve in treatment.
-The service then matches you with a provider and suggests a subscription tier.
+You start by completing an online assessment about your symptoms, medical history, and what you hope will change with treatment.
+Based on that intake, the tool suggests a subscription tier, and you can choose therapy, medication management, or both.

-You can choose therapy sessions, medication management, or both.
-Medication prescribers include board-certified psychiatric nurse practitioners, physicians, and physician assistants.
-Therapy sessions are conducted by licensed therapists.
-All appointments take place via video or phone through the app or website.
+Medication visits are handled by clinicians, including psychiatric nurse practitioners, physicians, and physician assistants.
+Therapy sessions are provided by licensed therapists.
+Appointments take place via video or phone through Cerebral’s app or website, and follow-up communication can happen through the same tool.

-Cerebral accepts many major insurance plans, including Aetna, Blue Cross Blue Shield, Cigna, Optum, and UnitedHealthcare.
-If you’re out of network, you pay the subscription fees out of pocket.
-Cerebral currently offers services nationwide in the U.S.
+Cerebral accepts several major insurance plans, including Aetna, Blue Cross Blue Shield, Cigna, Optum, and UnitedHealthcare, in many areas.
+If your plan is out-of-network or you are uninsured, you pay the subscription fees out of pocket.
+Cerebral currently offers services across the United States.

 One major restriction: Cerebral does not prescribe controlled substances, including ADHD stimulants (such as Adderall or Vyvanse) or benzodiazepines for anxiety or insomnia.
 If your treatment requires these medications, this service won't work for you.